Official Littafi Logo (2)

 • Self-driving cars – In 1964, Isaac Asimov predicted the rise of cars with robot brains.
 In other words, he predicted the rise of driverless cars.
 While these cars are not everywhere on the road yet, they have already been invented.

-Basically, technological developments are occurring at an exponential phase.
+Basically, technological developments are occurring at an exponential rate.
 As a result, it can sometimes feel like we are living in a science fiction setting.

 Take the case of the iPhone, first released in 2008.
 This year, 2022, will see the release of its 14th iteration.
 In that time, we have seen the invention of numerous other things, like 5G network connectivity, smartwatches, 3D printers, virtual and augmented reality, blockchain technology, and many other things.
 And while some of these inventions haven’t yet been translated to reality, it is only a matter of time till they are.